Dealing with Debt: A Consumer's Guide

 Payments and surplus income

 Immediately after becoming bankrupt, you should no longer be required to make payments to your creditors.
-However, you have a duty to inform your trustee of any material change in your financial situation, such as an income tax refund, a new job or the birth of a new family member.
+However, you have a duty to inform your LIT of any material change in your financial situation, such as an income tax refund, a new job or the birth of a new family member.

 Surplus income is the amount of total income a bankrupt receives that exceeds the amount needed to maintain a reasonable standard of living.
-If the trustee concludes that you have surplus income, the trustee will set the amount you must pay into the bankruptcy estate.
+If the LIT concludes that you have surplus income, the LIT will set the amount you must pay into the bankruptcy estate.
 This amount may be adjusted during the administration of your bankruptcy if there is a change in either your total income or personal or family situation.

 Failure to make the required payments may affect your discharge (that is, the date of your release from bankruptcy).